-We developed the generator as Single-Page Application.
+We developed the generator as single-page application.
 It loads a single HTML page consisted of a canvas and palette of dashboard components which can be dynamically placed into the canvas by a user.
 The architecture of the developed generator is shown in Figure 8.
 The back-end supports RESTful API, which allows easier scalability of the application and independent changes of the server and client sides.
-It also allows extending the generator to support the construction of other interfaces types (e. g., mobile applications UI).
-The back-end is based on Node is environment and MongoDB database, which allows to store the model directly in JSON format (Holmes 2015).
-The front-end is built with the Vue is framework the using UXgraph library, which we primarily developed for this generator.
+It also allows extending the generator to support the construction of other interfaces types (e.g., mobile applications UI).
+The back-end is based on the Node.js environment and MongoDB database, which allows to store the model directly in the JSON format (Holmes, 2015).
+The front-end is built with the Vue.js framework using the UXgraph library, which we primarily developed for this generator.
 Another advantage of the developed application is that it may be extended to a hybrid mobile application, using Cordova wrapper.